akhilub/DSA-Coding-Patterns/Algorithms.md

 **Pseudocode**
 The following pseudocode for three-way partitioning which assumes zero-based array indexing was proposed by Dijkstra himself.[2]
-It uses three indices i, j and k, maintaining the invariant that i ≤ j ≤ k.
+It uses three indices l, i and r, maintaining the invariant that l ≤ i ≤ r.

-- Entries from 0 up to (but not including) i are values less than mid,
+- Entries from 0 up to (but not including) l are values less than mid,
-- entries from i up to (but not including) j are values equal to mid,
+- entries from l up to (but not including) i are values equal to mid,
-- entries from j up to (and including) k are values not yet sorted, and
+- entries from i up to (and including) r are values not yet sorted, and
-- entries from k + 1 to the end of the array are values greater than mid.
+- entries from r + 1 to the end of the array are values greater than mid.

 **procedure**
 ```
 three-way-partition(A : array of values, mid : value):
+    l ← 0
     i ← 0
-    j ← 0
-    k ← size of A - 1
+    r ← size of A - 1
-    while j <= k:
+    while i <= r:
-        if A[j] < mid:
+        if A[i] < mid:
-            swap A[i] and A[j]
+            swap A[l] and A[i]
+            l ← l + 1
             i ← i + 1
-            j ← j + 1
-        else if A[j] > mid:
+        else if A[i] > mid:
-            swap A[j] and A[k]
+            swap A[i] and A[r]
-            k ← k - 1
+            r ← r - 1
         else:
-            j ← j + 1
+            i ← i + 1
 ```